Introduction

 Rather than using a fixed comparison sort algorithm, SpergSort employs an adaptive strategy that prioritizes comparisons that would be most informative.
 For each potential comparison between items i and j, we calculate a score:

-is the number of previous comparisons between i and j represents uncertainty (larger differences suggest more certain ordering) is a time penalty that decreases as time passes since the last comparison
+- $p_{ij}(t)$ is a time penalty that decreases as time passes since the last comparison

 Confidence Level